-We are back with another look at the Young Justice issues of months past, trying to catch you up so that the current day reviews will make some sense!
+Young Justice #7-10 is here and we are back with another look at the issues of months past, trying to catch you up so that the current day reviews will make some sense!

-In these issues we have a relatively brief story arc where Young Justice is being flung through The Multiverse while trying to get home from Gemworld.
+In Young Justice #7-10 we have a relatively brief story arc where Young Justice is being flung through The Multiverse while trying to get home from Gemworld.
 We get to see some fun cameos from Elseworlds and alternate Supermen you may know and love, eventually ending up on DC’s famous Earth 3, home of Ultraman and The Crime Syndicate.
 Only this time, we get to meet the never before seen evil doppelgangers of Young Justice!

-In these pages we also get to learn more about some of the new team members like Jinny Hex and Teen Lantern.
+In these pages of Young Justice #7-10 we also get to learn more about some of the new team members like Jinny Hex and Teen Lantern.
 I especially like Teen Lantern’s backstory and I can’t wait to learn more about this character.
 Plus one of my favorite teen heroes gets some “screen time” the unofficial YJ member known as Stephanie Brown AKA The Spoiler.

 Tim Drake also gets a new code-name and a costume to match!
 I’m honestly not crazy about the name, it’s basically the worst code-name ever if he’s still trying to conceal his secret identity.
 If they really want Damian to keep being Robin, it makes sense to give Tim a new costume and a new handle.
 I wasn’t a fan of his Red Robin identity or costume, so this is a nice alternative.